yodrew/darkroomretreat/manuscript/psychology.md

     2. **elimination**: removal of endogenous waste and exogenous toxins from cells through the lymph and organs of elimination
     3. **re-energization**: recharging of nerves and refueling of cells

-This pathology is much simplified and radicalized compared to hygiene's traditional pathology.
-Which we will review and critique now in support of the above revision.
+This pathology is simplified and radicalized compared to hygiene's traditional pathology.
+The old pathology helps explain disease once it has begun, but not its inception.
+We will review and critique it now.

 ### seven stages of disease {#seven-stages-of-disease}